-The building at East 47th Street between Madison and Fifth avenues continues to be the home of the Mercantile Library today, and while the seventh floor continues to be leased out, the eighth has recently been converted to a welcoming, sky-lit writers’ studio.
+The building at East 47th Street between Madison and Fifth avenues continues to be the home of the Mercantile Library today, and the seventh floor has been reclaimed for archives and the eighth floor was converted to a welcoming, sky-lit writers’ studio.
 The Writers’ Studio is a key element in the transformation, in this century, from membership library to literary arts center.

 These awards are all part of an effort to bring national recognition to the art of fiction and to respond to changing conditions in the country at large.
 The art and business of fiction were clearly facing enormous challenges in America when the library made the decision to become a Center for Fiction.
 A 2004 National Endowment for the Arts report on the state of reading in America, entitled Reading at Risk, found that the reading of fiction had declined significantly and that fewer than half of American adults were reading novels or short stories of any kind.
 As a consequence, publishers were less willing to take risks, especially with literary fiction.
-Only thirteen percent of the books published in the United States in 2005 were fiction, and most of the novels that were published were not generating sufficient profit for their publishers to afford an appropriate marketing program.
+On average, only thirteen percent of the books published in the United States were fiction.
 In addition to these publishing woes, cable television, the Internet, Ipods, Netflix, and streaming video sites such as YouTube were all competing for readers’ attention.
-While the Library’s membership continued to be composed of devoted readers, it seemed clear to the Board that a non-profit literary center that could become a constructive advocate for Fiction in the United States was very much needed.
+While the Library’s membership continued to be composed of devoted readers, it seemed clear to the Board that a non-profit literary center that could become a constructive advocate for fiction in the United States was very much needed.